Propeller (aeronautics): First modern propellers

+The twisted airfoil (aerofoil) shape of an aircraft propeller was pioneered by the Wright brothers.
+While some earlier engineers had attempted to model air propellers on marine propellers, the Wrights realized that a propeller is essentially the same as a wing, and were able to use data from their earlier wind tunnel experiments on wings, introducing a twist along the length of the blades.
+This was necessary to maintain a more uniform angle of attack of the blade along its length.
+Their original propeller blades had an efficiency of about 82%, compared to 90% for a modern (2010) small general aviation propeller, the 3-blade McCauley used on a Beechcraft Bonanza aircraft.
+Roper quotes 90% for a propeller for a human-powered aircraft.

 Mahogany was the wood preferred for propellers through World War I, but wartime shortages encouraged use of walnut, oak, cherry and ash.
 Alberto Santos Dumont was another early pioneer, having designed propellers before the Wright Brothers for his airships.
 He applied the knowledge he gained from experiences with airships to make a propeller with a steel shaft and aluminium blades for his 14 bis biplane in 1906.
 Some of his designs used a bent aluminium sheet for blades, thus creating an airfoil shape.
 They were heavily undercambered, and this plus the absence of lengthwise twist made them less efficient than the Wright propellers.
 Even so, this was perhaps the first use of aluminium in the construction of an airscrew.
 Originally, a rotating airfoil behind the aircraft, which pushes it, was called a propeller, while one which pulled from the front was a tractor.
 Later the term 'pusher' became adopted for the rear-mounted device in contrast to the tractor configuration and both became referred to as 'propellers' or 'airscrews'.
 The understanding of low speed propeller aerodynamics was fairly complete by the 1920s, but later requirements to handle more power in a smaller diameter have made the problem more complex.